nataliia-ruda/products-statistic/README.md

 ## Product Statistics

-A console program (script) that parses JSON files with products, generates statistics by an attribute, and exports the results in XML format.
+A console program that parses JSON files with products, generates statistics by an attribute, and exports the results in XML format.

 Domain area – products.